ngndang/Better-Slicer/README.md

 <br />

 **NOTE:**
++ This function is still under development, there are still bugs (see itch page)
 + The script (currently) will have to delete all current slices on the canvas
 + It will only create slices for your active/selected layer and frame.
 + Make sure your sprites are not connected/next to each other, or it will select the whole bunch